Cabinet Refacing or Refinishing: Your Secret Weapon Against Demo

 Should I Reface or Buy All New Cabinets

-• Improved Efficiency: Refacing your cabinets is a much faster and less intrusive process compared to completely replacing them.
+• Refacing your cabinets is a much faster and less intrusive process compared to completely replacing them.
 The refacing process typically takes a fraction of the time it would take to remove and install new cabinets.
 This minimizes disruption to your daily routine and allows you to enjoy your updated kitchen sooner.

-• Environmental Sustainability: Refacing your cabinets is a more environmentally friendly option than buying new cabinets.
+• Refacing your cabinets is a more environmentally friendly option than buying new cabinets.
 By reusing the existing cabinet boxes and components, you reduce the amount of waste generated from disposing of old cabinets and manufacturing new ones.

-• Quality and Craftsmanship: When comparing comparably priced new cabinets imported from overseas to cabinets built decades ago in the USA, the difference in quality is evident.
+• When comparing comparably priced new cabinets imported from overseas to cabinets built decades ago in the USA, the difference in quality is evident.
 Older cabinets often feature superior craftsmanship and durability compared to mass-produced imported cabinets.
 Refacing allows you to maintain the quality and character of your original cabinets while upgrading them to meet modern design and functionality standards.

 In conclusion:

-Here is an example of a reface where the cabinet boxes were preserved and the doors and drawer fronts were refaced.
+Check out this example of a reface where the cabinet boxes were preserved and the doors and drawer fronts were refaced.
 For more ideas and inspiration in the meantime review our portfolio.
 You can also check out Houzz Kitchen Ideas and Designs website page.

 Kitchen Cabinet Trends